-Mark Knight, the founder of Right Chord Music explains why Apple Music fails him and struggling musicians.
+Mark Knight, founder of Right Chord Music explains why Apple Music fails true music discoverers and unsigned bands.

 The second group ‘Active Listeners’ can claim to ‘love’ music and compared to the Passives it’s easy to substantiate this claim.
 Music is a part of their life – these people do things with music.
 Go to shows, make playlists, share videos.
 Music is part of their conversational repertoire.